slidenerd/Fpam/README.md

 					<li>Is the SUM of LIST_POSTS and OLD ENTRIES from the database greater than the LIMIT?
 					<ol>
 						<li>If NO, then do nothing</li>
-						<li>If YES, find the number of entries in the database - LIMIT which gives us the OVERSHOOT number of extra posts stored.</li>
+						<li>If YES, find the total number of entries in the database - LIMIT which gives us the OVERSHOOT number of extra posts stored.</li>
 						<li>Find OVERSHOOT number of oldest entries from the database and delete them.</li>
 					</ol>
 					</li>